BELLoney/FRGOD/README.md

 The experimental results show that the algorithm is more flexible for detecting outliers and is suitable for numerical, categorical, and mixed attribute data.

 ## Usage
-You can run Demo_FRGOD.m or FRGOD.py:
+You can run Demo_FRGOD.m, FRGOD.py or FRGOD_PyTorch.py:
 ```
 clc;
 clear all